After more than a decade of dropshipping and eCommerce, I've just about experienced it all.

 If you are completely new to this business, I recommend that you check out my post explaining "What is Dropshipping?" first.

 Also, if you're wondering "Is Dropshipping Legal?"
 Yes!
-But, there are legal considerations you have to make, just like with any business model.
+But, there are legal considerations you have to make, just like with any business model

-Section 1: Dropshipping Success Checklist
+Section 1: The Ultimate Dropshipping Guide

 But remember, this is only the first section.
 So don’t plan on mastering any of this until you read all the sections.